 Clients may receive two meals a day—a hot lunch and cold supper—both delivered during the lunch hour.
 These meals provide 2/3 of the daily recommended nutrition for a senior.
-In addition to the nutritious, delicious food, clients enjoy conversations and companionship with a caring FeedMore WNY volunteer.september 2021 – erie county menuseptember 2021 – niagara county menu
+In addition to the nutritious, delicious food, clients enjoy conversations and companionship with a caring FeedMore WNY volunteer.november 2021 – erie county menunovember 2021 – niagara county menu

 This program serves a majority of Erie and Niagara counties.
 Anybody over the age of 18 who lives our home-delivered meals program service area can participate in Meals Express.

 Meals Express currently costs $11 per day for two meals (a hot lunch and cold dinner), which includes delivery.
 A two-week, non-refundable deposit is due prior to the beginning of service.